htmfilho/htmfilho.github.io/_posts/2012/2012-01-31-choosing-between-vaadin-and-jsf.md

 Visiting the concepts above we have:

+**Environment**

-**<span style="color: #3d85c6; font-size: large;">Environment</span>**<br/>Some applications are available for internal purpose only, such as the ones available on the intranet, other applications are used by external users, such as the company website.
+Some applications are available for internal purpose only, such as the ones available on the intranet, other applications are used by external users, such as the company website.

 Users of internal applications are more homogeneous and in limited number, which means that the UI can be a bit more complex to allow faster user interactions.
 That explains the fight Microsoft Office vs. Google Docs.
 The last one is not yet fully acceptable in the office environment because it has less functionalities than Microsoft Office.
 The latter is, on the other hand, more complex and more expensive.
 However, a limited number of users to a larger number of features makes acceptable to have some additional costs with training sessions to profit from the productivity features.